 No. You'll meet a lot of Scots here, though.

-The weekly classes and social dances are mostly under $10; larger dances and balls, which often include a meal and live music, run $45 and up.
+The weekly classes and social dances are mostly around $10; larger dances and balls, which often include a meal and live music, run $45 and up.
 For exact figures, go to the Classes or the Events pages.

-The annual fee to join the NJ Branch is $45.
+The annual fee to join the NJ Branch is $50.
 This includes branch membership, membership in the parent RSCDS organization, and the dancer's insurance policy.
 Membership dues support teacher training, dancer education, dance publications, and all the organizational activities that keep Scottish Country dancing a pleasure to participate in.

 When it seemed as if this style of dancing was dying out after the first World War, two Scottish ladies, Miss Milligan and Mrs. Stewart, started what is now the Royal Scottish Country Dance Society (RSCDS).
 Today the organization, based in Edinburgh, Scotland, is the parent for RSCDS affiliated groups all over the world.